-Our top-rated Yonge and Eglinton Toronto Chiropractors are experts in diagnosing and treating conditions of the neuromusculoskeletal system for all areas of the body.
+Our top-rated Yonge and Eglinton Toronto Chiropractors are experts in diagnosing and treating conditions for all areas of the body.
 This includes acute care and wellness check-ups for the neurological, muscular and skeletal systems of the body, working on injured muscles, nerves, ligaments, tendons, and joints for people of all ages and athletic abilities.

-With our experienced Toronto chiropractors, you can expect open communication and an honest and direct approach to your health.
-Patient education, preventative stretching / strengthening exercises, hands-on manual therapy, physical rehabilitation, nutrition and ergonomic advice are key elements of these Toronto chiropractors’ practices as they work with you to exceed your health and fitness goals.
-When an adjustment may be required, Dr. Katie, Dr. Allie and Dr. Elysse offer both traditional manual adjustments and gentle non-rotary adjustments – safe even for pregnant moms, babies & seniors!
-If you wish not to be adjusted, not to worry, we completely respect your preferences and will offer other very effective alternatives!
+With our experienced Toronto chiropractors, patient education, preventative stretching / strengthening exercises, manual therapy, physical rehabilitation, nutrition and ergonomic advice are key elements of our practices as we work with you to meet your health and fitness goals.
+When an adjustment may be required, Dr. Katie, Dr. Allie and Dr. Elysse offer gentle options – safe even for pregnant moms, babies & seniors!

 What is Chiropractic?